Korean War: Civilian

 Though only rough estimates of civilian fatalities are available, scholars have noted that the percentage of civilian casualties in Korea was higher than in World War II or the Vietnam War, with historian Bruce Cumings putting civilian casualties at 2 million and Guenter Lewy in the range of 2–3 million.
 According to one source, 1,658,436 civilians died, meaning a 74% civilian death rate.

-Cumings states that civilians represent at least half the war's casualties, while Lewy suggests it may have gone as high as 70%, compared to his estimates of 42% in World War II and 30–46% in Vietnam.
+Cumings states that civilians represent at least half the war's casualties, while Lewy suggests it may have gone as high as 70%, compared to his estimates of 42% in World War II and 30 to 46% in Vietnam.
 Data compiled by the Peace Research Institute Oslo lists just under 1 million battle deaths over the war and a mid-estimate of 3 million total deaths, attributing the difference to excess mortality among civilians from one-sided massacres, starvation, and disease.
 Compounding this devastation for civilians, virtually all major cities on the Peninsula were destroyed.
 In per capita and absolute terms, North Korea was the most devastated by the war.
-According to Charles K. Armstrong, the war resulted in the death of an estimated 12%–15% of the North Korean population (c.
+According to Charles K. Armstrong, the war resulted in the death of an estimated 12 to 15% of the North Korean population (c.
 10 million), "a figure close to or surpassing the proportion of Soviet citizens killed in World War II".

 According to the South Korean Ministry of National Defense, there were over 750,000 confirmed violent civilian deaths during the war, another million civilians were pronounced missing, and millions more ended up as refugees.
-Estimates of the number of civilians killed in the entire war range from 244,000 to 990,000 for South Korea.
-The North Korean government has never published estimates of civilian deaths in the war, but more than 1 million North Korean civilians and non-combatants killed has been an estimate common among historians who have studied the Korean War.
+The UN Command estimated that 5 million Koreans (both north and south) had left their homes and become refugees (including internally displaced) by the summer of 1951.
 Over 1.5 million North Koreans fled to the South.